All Episodes

 Yeah, that's right.

-Well that's we finally got it right.
+Well, let's say they finally got it right.

 That's what got us into this mess.

-But when you talk about Glass-Steagall or the repeal of Glass-Steagall that allowed insurance banks or banks, I should say, to own investment houses and the like.
+But when you talk about Glass-Steagall or the repeal of Glass-Steagall that allowed insurance banks or banks, I should say, to own investment houses and the like, let me tell your friend or ask your friend, where would Merrill Lynch be today?

-It was deregulation that saved that big part of quote unquote Wall Street.
+It was deregulation that saved that big part of quote-unquote Wall Street.

 They are government-sponsored enterprises out there with their affordable housing mandates, thanks to Barney Frank and Chris Dodd, out there buying up junk paper and telling everybody the taxpayer will insure it.

-And sooner sure as shooting, we did.
+And sooner, sure as shooting, we did.

 $200, $300 billion worth.